• Skip to primary navigation

 Banana cake ingredients

 • Bananas.
-For the best flavor & moistest cake, you should use ripe, spotty, brown bananas.
+For the best flavor & moistest cake, you should use ripe, spotty bananas.
 Have some that are looking a little overripe on your counter and starting to attract fruit flies?
 Grab those.
 Ideally I prefer mine to be browner than the too-yellow ones shown in the photo above (but my recipe is versatile, so use what you have on hand!).
 King Arthur has a great guide on choosing the best bananas to use.

 This is just an overview of a few of the main ingredients I used and why.
 For the full recipe please scroll down to the bottom of the post!

-How to Make the Cake Layer
+How to Make Banana Cake

 Mashing the bananas, mixing the bananas and sugar, beating the mixture, adding the eggs and vanilla.